claudiamininni/claudiamininni/README.md

 ### Hi there 👋
+## Ciao!
+I am a marine biologist and a beginner in the GitHub world.
+Currently, I am navigating the seas of coding and big data like a true castaway, but I see great adventures on the horizon. 🌊✨

 <!--
 **claudiamininni/claudiamininni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.